-Sessions represent the interaction between a user and your website within a specific timeframe.
+Sessions represent the amount of interactions between your users and your website within a specific timeframe.
 The default time frame of a “Session” set by Google is 30 minutes.
+So one returning user can log multiple sessions within a single day.
 However, you can customize this timeframe by changing the time frame that is set up in your Google Analytics account.
-New sessions are visits to your site after the initial visit in the set timeframe has expired.

 Pages/sessions represent the number of pages, on average, that a user visits during each session.
 The larger this number is, the more active a user is when browsing your site.
 When trying to run a successful SEO campaign, you generally want to see more action to take place on your website because it indicates a better chance of completing your goals.

 However, if your pages/session number is low, it is important to be aware of that fact so you can make any adjustments.
 This can inform your internal linking strategy.
 If you know that your pages/session is less than 4, for example, then you’ll want to make sure that most pages on your website can be found with less than 4 clicks.

 Avg.
 Session Duration tells you how long your audience is staying on your website, on average.
 Longer average duration is a good indication that you are offering content that is relevant to what your users are after and interesting enough to spend time reading and interacting with.
 Much like with Pages/Sessions, having users spend more time on your website increases the chance of optimizing your campaign efforts.

 Bounce rate tells you how often people that come to your site navigate away after viewing only a single page.
 This can indicate that the page they visited was not relevant to what they searched.
 In order to make the most out of your SEO efforts, you should try to make sure all of your landing pages have relevant content that relates to your ad titles and is focused on what your audience is interested in.
 In general, content that is more relevant to what users expect to see and offers clear navigation to other relevant areas of the website will have a lower bounce rate.